 This summer I’ll be competing in the Mongol Derby, which is touted as the longest and toughest horse race in the world.

-Come Aug.
-1, I’ll fly some 6,500 miles from Washington, D.C., to the nation that lies between Russia and China and is known for vast rugged expanses and a nomadic culture.
+The lead-up to the Derby includes flying some 6,500 miles from Washington, D.C., to the nation that lies between Russia and China and is known for vast rugged expanses and a nomadic culture.
 I’ll have three days of pre-race training.
 Then on Aug.
 8 the 600-mile adventure will begin.

 I was introduced to the Mongol Derby in 2013 through a firsthand account by American cowboy Will Grant in Outside magazine.
 Captivated, I scoured the Internet for more about the race, which loosely follows the route created by Genghis Khan in 1224 to carry riders whose mission was to deliver information and facilitate communication throughout what would become the largest contiguous empire in history.
 Every year, I followed the race.
 But it wasn’t until last summer, when someone I’d met—Tennessean Leslie Wylie from the website Eventing Nation—was a competitor, that it occurred to me maybe I could be one, too.